itsdevansh/Haptics-RAGQA-System/README.md

 # Haptics-RAGQA-System
-Extracted Information from 40000 Research corpus and create a RAG-QA system using Local LLMs(Ollama)
+Extracted Information from 40000 Research corpus and created a RAG-QA system using Local LLMs(Ollama)